 Definition.
 Let the center of the net be the computer which has a minimal distance to the most remote computer.
 In the shown example computers #1 and #2 are the centers of the net.

 Your task is to find all the centers using the set protocol.

-The first line of input contains an integer N, the quantity of computers (2 ≤ N ≤ 10000).
+The first line contains an integer N, the quantity of computers (2 ≤ N ≤ 10000).
 Successive N − 1 lines contain protocol.

-Output should contain ordinal numbers of the determined net centers in ascending order.
+Output the ordinal numbers of the determined centers of the net in ascending order.